No items found.

 Most ‘mergers’ are, to a greater or lesser extent, acquisitions, where the target company has more leverage in the newly formed company than they would if it were billed as an outright acquisition.

-When the new company which combines the two companies is formed, a similar logic to what happens in the case of the buying company’s stock can be seen, as the following examples illustrate.
+When the new company that combines the two companies is formed, a similar logic to what happens in the case of the buying company’s stock can be seen, as the following examples illustrate.

 Example: